paulhhallam/Chef-Test/README.md

 chef-test
 ===============
-A simple set of recipes to
+A simple set of recipes to perform the following:

 1) Install nginx on a web server